openpolytechnic/php-developer-test/README.md

 ## Instructions

-### What we are looking for?
-1. All task is completed in a week, Time start as soon as you received access to the code.
-2. How well you are using existing SilverStripe features to add this new functionality?
-3. How well you are following SilverStripe coding standards?
-3. Code is structured properly and easy to read.
-Simple clear code comments in the code will be helpful.
-4. Separate your <b>commits by task</b> and use the following format for your commit messages: {task heading - Bold text in task} - {time taken in hours} e.g. 'New Feedback Page Type - 3:20hr'
-5. Having a simple UI for the feedback form(Please use the simple theme which comes with this repo).
-UI work will be only considered as a bonus.

 ### Tasks
 1. <strong>New Feedback Page Type:</strong> Create a new page type called "Feedback" Page.
 A new page of the "Feedback" type should be created under Home and accessed from the main menu.
 2. <strong>Add Feedback Form To Feedback Page:</strong> Add form to the Feedback Page which saves user entries to the database on submission.
 Form fields are: